 Xyra (AKA Angel Xyra) not only photographed, interviewed, and reviewed national and international music artists for print and FM radio, but is also an original music artist in her own right.
 A prolific lyricist/singer-songwriter, her material can be found on 6 album releases, available worldwide.

-Xyra was born to American military parents, in Munich, Germany, on the Winter Solstice, under a full moon.
-From an early age, she showed interest in the visual and performing arts.
-She began with piano and voice lessons.
-Later, guitar became her songwriting tool, after her mother gave her an electric with amp for her 14th birthday.
-At age 15, she joined her first band.
+Xyra was born to American military parents in Munich, Germany, on the Winter Solstice, under a full moon.
+At an early age, she showed interest in the visual and performing arts, beginning with piano, dance, and voice lessons.
+Later, guitar became her songwriting tool, after her mother gave her an electric with small amp for her 14th birthday.
+At age 15, Xyra joined her cousin’s band, Mach V.

 Despite her involvement in multimedia journalism, Xyra's muse led her back to her music.

-Notable live performances include The Philadelphia Music Conference, Blues Alley, The State Theater, WRNR FM live, and the 9:30 Club.
+Notable venue performances by Xyra include The Philadelphia Music Conference, Blues Alley, Black Cat, The State Theater, WRNR FM live, WOWD live, and the 9:30 Club.